yashikakhurana/python-scripts/README.md

 Replace `script_name.py` with the name of the script you want to run.

+## Dependencies

+The required packages are listed in the `requirements.txt` file.
+To install the dependencies, run the following command:
+`pip install -r requirements.txt`

 ## Contributing

 If you would like to contribute to this repository, please follow these [steps](CONTRIBUTING.md).